jaedle-kata/browser-history/README.md

 ## Rules

-- A newly created browser history is empty
+- A newly created browser history is empty `boolean isEmpty()`
-- A visited site can be added through the following function `add(String url)`
+- A visited site can be added through the following function `void add(String url)`
-- The number of urls of recent visited websites can be retrieved through `size()`
+- The number of urls of recent visited websites can be retrieved through `int size()`
-- The recent visited sites can be retrieved through `findAll()` where the most recent one is the first entry and the least recent one the last entry *LiFo*
+- The recent visited sites can be retrieved through `List<String> findAll()` where the most recent one is the first entry and the least recent one the last entry *LiFo*
 - The maximum number of entries is fixed to a constant value (let's assume i.e. 5 urls)
 - If more than 5 entries were added to the history the least recent visited will be dropped
 - A revisit on a site (calling add function with same url again) will *refresh* the entry and move it to the most recent position